saraclohisey/maic_bpd_paper/README.md

 # maic_bpd_paper

 This repository is where all preparation for the maic bpd manuscript should be kept.
-The analysis can be found here: https://github.com/saraclohisey/maic_bpd_analysis
+The analysis can be found here: https://github.com/saraclohisey/maic_bpd_analysis (this repo is currently set to private and the primary authors have access)

 ## References: